Image Nation Studios

-Image Nation Abu Dhabi, (formerly Imagenation), is an Emirati film studio established in 2008.
+Image Nation Studios (formerly Imagenation and Image Nation Abu Dhabi) is an Emirati film studio established in 2008.
 It is based at twofour54’s Yas Creative Hub in Abu Dhabi, United Arab Emirates.

 The studio focuses on creating films, TV series, documentaries, and entertainment content, becoming the first UAE company to have multiple productions stream on Netflix.

 The studio's productions have been screened at over 400 international film festivals and have received prestigious awards, including two Academy Awards, a BAFTA, and an Emmy.
-Image Nation is a subdivision of Creative Media Authority.
+Image Nation Studios is a subdivision of Creative Media Authority.

-Background and History
+Background and history

-Image Nation Abu Dhabi was established as part of an economic diversification strategy in Abu Dhabi, with a focus on promoting cultural development.
-The goal was to create a media and entertainment industry that would contribute to the cultural identity and economic growth of the region.It focuses on supporting original ideas and fostering interest in the film and entertainment industry across the Gulf Cooperation Council (GCC) and the Middle East and North Africa (MENA) region.
+Image Nation Studios was established as part of an economic diversification strategy in Abu Dhabi, with a focus on promoting cultural development.
+The goal was to create a media and entertainment industry that would contribute to the cultural identity and economic growth of the region.
+It focuses on supporting original ideas and fostering interest in the film and entertainment industry across the Gulf Cooperation Council (GCC) and the Middle East and North Africa (MENA) region.

+Image Nation Studios produces feature films, documentaries, and television series.
+They have collaborated with international filmmakers and studios on several projects.
+In 2012, Image Nation formed a joint-venture with Walter F. Parkes and Laurie MacDonald, named Parkes + MacDonald Image Nation.